Queen-s-COMPSA/Constitution/constitution/Personnel.md

    outlined in the Operations Policy Manual
 6. The VPO shall work to increase Computing participation in athletics through intramural sports, _BEWIC_, Capture the Facility, and other ways they see fit.
-7. The VPO shall oversee and support all Association affiliated teams
+7. The VPO shall oversee and support all Association affiliated sports teams teams
 8. The VPO shall oversee the finances of Computing Orientation Week as outlined in the [Orientation Policy Manual]()
 9. The VPO shall hold regular meetings with the Orientation Chair and Finance